Nico Helminger

-Nico Helminger (born 1953) is a Luxembourg author who has written poetry, novels, plays and libretti for operas.
+Nico Helminger (born 1953) is a Luxembourgish author who has written poetry, novels, plays and libretti for operas.
 In 2008, he was awarded the Batty Weber Prize for his literary work.

 Biography

 Born on 1 July 1953 in Differdange, he is the elder brother of the author Guy Helminger.
 After graduating from high school in 1972, Helminger went on to study German, Romance linguistics and drama in Luxembourg, Saarbrücken, Vienna and Berlin.
 In 1980, he went to Paris where he taught German and history at secondary school.
 From 1984, he became an independent writer working in Munich, Heidelberg, Paris and Luxemburg, finally settling in Esch-sur-Alzette in 1999.